 When buying the Apex tripod with the ball head, you get an Arca compatible tripod plate with it.
 I actually received two plates because one came with the Traverse strap mount that I’ll be talking about in a different review.

 The plates design is fine, but the rubber grip on one of mine was slightly deformed from being poorly applied.
 What was worse, far worse in fact, was that neither of the screws in the plates were correctly machined to fit the supplied hex tool.
 With one of the screws, I was completely unable to insert a standard hex tool into it (supplied with the tripod) because it was so poorly machined that the hole was simply not hexagonal.
 The second screw head on the second plate was barely any better.
-On that one I was able to partially insert the hex tool to gain just about enough leverage at some angles to tighten it into a camera.
+On that one, I was able to partially insert the hex tool to gain just about enough leverage at some angles to tighten it into a camera.

 It’s clear that corners and costs were cut when procuring these screws, and such things only let down the whole product.
 Imagine buying this expensive tripod and then not being able to use it because you can’t screw the tripod plate into the camera due to a faulty 1cent screw.
 The fact that both the screws on both plates were faulty, from two different products, is just embarrassing.
 Also just one example of several quality control problems I saw with this tripod.

-If you’re going to make products that competes with other brands at the same price point, there needs to be some consideration of what the competition is putting into the marketplace.
+If you’re going to make products that compete with other brands at the same price point, there needs to be some consideration of what the competition is putting into the marketplace.
 Below you will see a photo of the Peak Design Arca plate.
 The machining is beautiful in every way, and you can clearly see how perfect the anodized hex screw is.
 By comparison, the wonky screws on the PolarPro plate look like they came out of a school shop class project.
 I was hesitant to even screw them into my expensive camera because I had zero confidence that the screw thread was machined to any better standard. and wouldn’t just strip the 1/4″ 20 socket and cause a costly repair.

 I advise you to click the images to enlarge them in your browser and see the night and day difference.

-I don’t take any pleasure in writing review conclusions that are predominately negative, but in this case I’m left with little choice.
+I don’t take any pleasure in writing review conclusions that are predominately negative, but in this case, I’m left with little choice.
 I cannot recommend this product to anyone.

 The Apex tripod is frustrating to use due to the screw-locks on every leg.
 These need to be individually loosened just to set the tripod up, and then you need to pay additional attention to leg positions by peering at tiny numbers on the leg clamps.
 It takes a needlessly long time to set this tripod up compared to literally every other tripod on the market.
-Of course it all needs to be repeated in reverse to close the tripod.
+Of course, it all needs to be repeated in reverse to close the tripod.

 The Apex is touted as “95% aluminum construction”, but unfortunately the 5% that is plastic is the part that joins the legs to the top of the tripod.
 This is exactly the part that you don’t want to be made of plastic.
 As a result, even the tiniest amount of weight on the tripod causes everything to flex in an unnerving way.
 Despite the tripod looking chunky and solid from a distance, it feels anything but.
 All the more remarkable considering the heavy-for-a-tabletop-tripod weight of 16oz.

 Yeah.
 I know they call it a “travel tripod” and not a tabletop tripod, but that’s simply ignoring all common industry understanding of tripod features and product positioning.
-Consumers are not stupid, they are going to look at this and compare it to tabletop tripod, not travel tripods.
-And to be honest, it would review just as badly if I compared it to a travel tripods because it simply doesn’t have the features to match that category either.
+Consumers are not stupid, they are going to look at this and compare it to a tabletop tripod, not travel tripods.
+And to be honest, it would review just as badly if I compared it to a travel tripod because it simply doesn’t have the features to match that category either.

 On the version of the Apex that includes the ball head, good luck getting it locked tight enough to clamp anything heavier than your phone.
 Even then, after tightening the ball with all my might, I could always get it to slip.
 When trying to release it just enough to make minor adjustments, it releases abruptly and entirely, leaving minor camera position changes a chore.
 There are sub $20 proper ball heads on the market that do an infinitely better job than this, and those heads also have a panning base, which the Apex head does not.